 Surgical resection is the treatment of choice, potentially requiring bone grafting or reconstruction.

 Osteosarcomas are the most common malignant primary bone tumour*.
-They have a bimodal age of onset, either at 10-14 years or in those >65yrs (typically in those with Paget’s disease), and most commonly found at the metaphysis of the distal femur or proximal tibia (most common).
+They have a bimodal age of onset, either in paediatric cases (mainly 10-14 years) or in those aged >65yrs (typically in those with Paget’s disease), and most commonly found at the metaphysis of the distal femur or proximal tibia.

 Patients present with localised constant pain and a tender soft tissue mass may be palpable.
 Plain film radiographs will show medullary and cortical bone destruction, with significant periosteal reactions (termed “Codman’s triangle” or as a “sunburst pattern”).